 What is a CU Fresh Start Call-in Event?

 A call-in is a face-to-face meeting of law enforcement representatives, community members, social service providers, and targeted offenders.
 Its primary purpose is to deliver a clear message against violence, and to provide a genuine offer of help for those who wish to change their lives.
 The meeting also serves as a chance for these individuals to learn about police efforts and community resources available.
-It also provides information which can be conveyed to the members of their peer group.
-Call-ins are closed to the public in order to protect the privacy of those involved.
+In addition, the meeting provides information which can be conveyed to members of the offenders’ peer group.
+In this way, focused deterrence can spread even beyond the individuals in a particular call-in meeting.
+Call-ins are closed to the public to protect the privacy of those involved.